Fix: Windows Update Wiped My Computer? Complete Recovery Guide

 2. Select Restore previous versions.

-3. Choose a version from before the update.
+3. Choose a version that predates the Windows update and click Restore.

 4. Use Professional Data Recovery Software